oxygenium-network/oxygenium/.autodoc/docs/markdown/serde/src/main/scala/org/alephium/serde/CompactInteger.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/serde/src/main/scala/org/oxygenium/serde/CompactInteger.scala)

-The code in this file is part of the Alephium project and provides a compact integer encoding and decoding mechanism for both signed and unsigned integers.
+The code in this file is part of the Oxygenium project and provides a compact integer encoding and decoding mechanism for both signed and unsigned integers.
 The encoding is heavily influenced by Polkadot's SCALE Codec and is designed to be space-efficient for small integers while still supporting large integers up to 2^536.

 The `CompactInteger` object is divided into two sub-objects: `Unsigned` and `Signed`.
 Each sub-object provides methods for encoding and decoding integers in their respective formats.
 The encoding uses the first two most significant bits to denote the mode, which determines the number of bytes used to represent the integer.
 There are four modes: single-byte, two-byte, four-byte, and multi-byte.